Dive the Cenotes and Cozumel on our next Mexico Getaway 2020

 May 29th to June 9th, 2019

 The Yucatan is known for its tropical rainforests and jungles, as well as being the home of the ancient Maya people.
-A significant portion of the ancient Maya Lowlands is in the Yucatan and there are many important Maya archeological sites found throughout the peninsula, the most well-known being Chitzen Itza, Tulum and Uxmal.
+A significant portion of the ancient Mayan Lowlands is in the Yucatan and there are many important Mayan archeological sites, found throughout the peninsula.
+The most well-known being Chitzen Itza, Tulum and Uxmal.

-Return airfares ex Sydney to Cancun via Los Angeles flying with QANTAS Airlines based on specuial airfares- Conditions apply
+Return airfares ex Sydney to Cancun flying with QANTAS Airlines based on specuial airfares- Conditions apply

 Australian departure taxes and applicable airline taxes ($140 and subject to change)

 9 Nights btwin share A/C Superior room at Allegro Playacar Hotel - Playa Del Carmen

 Chichen Itza Express tour- including air con transport, admission to Chichen Itza, certified guide and soft drinkls.